Learn how fixed rate mortgages work, the pros & cons, today’s best fixed mortgage rates, and how long to fix for.

 Try our fixed rate mortgage calculator to compare monthly payments across different terms.

-How much you can borrow on a fixed rate mortgage and lender criteria is based on these criteria:
+How much you can borrow on a fixed rate mortgage depends on factors including:

-In theory, the best time to fix a mortgage rate is when the base rate is expected to increase.
-However, while it’s useful to understand what’s expected to happen to mortgage rates (see our guides to mortgage rate predictions and interest rate forecasts) no one really knows what will happen next with mortgage rates.
+While it’s useful to read the latest analysis in our guides to mortgage rate predictions and interest rate forecasts, no one really knows what will happen next with mortgage rates.

 So instead of trying to second guess the market, focus on what options are available to you and what is best for your situation.
 An expert mortgage broker will help you with this.

-There are a number of different types of buyers who pay want to consider fixed rate mortgages:
+There are a number of different types of buyers who may want to consider fixed rate mortgages:

 On top of your monthly payments, there are a number of mortgage fees you may need to pay when taking out a fixed rate mortgage.